Lunatic16/Samsung-Multiroom-Audio-Controller/README.md

 - Browse and play music from your library
 - Multiroom synchronization
 - Responsive web interface accessible from any device with a browser
+- Server control script with relative path support for easy deployment

 ## Prerequisites